antonmarin/php/README.md

 Xdebug is installed, but disabled.
 To enable xdebug in cli just `php -dzend_extension=xdebug.so` or setup your IDE interpreter.
+To enable xdebug in fpm use `php-fpm -d zend_extension=xdebug.so` command to start container.

 [PHPStorm](https://www.jetbrains.com/help/phpstorm/2019.3/php-interpreters.html)
 section "Debugger extension" for example.